mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

     * `user_count >= active_user_count`
     * Data anomalies occur causing servers to show  active users &gt; provisioned users - these servers must be excluded.

-#### Non-production servers
+##### Non-production servers

-Non-production servers are not included in TEDAS calculations.
+Non-production servers are not included in TES calculations.
 Test and development servers are non-production servers that can be spun up for testing and various other use cases.

-#### Server Age
+##### Server Age

 The age of a server is determined by the server's first active date.
 This is the minimum date a response to Mattermost's call to collect telemetry data is recorded.
 It can be thought of as the server's first recorded telemetry-enabled date -i.e. first active date.
 The age of the server is calculated as a function of this date.
 It is the days between the server's first active date, discussed above, and the current date \(or other relative date being used as a comparison to calculate server age at any point throughout its lifetime\).

 * Server Age = Current Date - Server First Active Date

-### TEDAS Caveats
+#### TES, TEDAS and TEMAS Caveats

-There are additional data quality issues within the `Events.security` table that need to be addressed before inserting the verified production servers and calculating TEDAS.
+There are additional data quality issues within the `Events.security` table that need to be addressed before inserting the verified production servers and calculating TES, TEDAS or TEMAS.
 The `Events.security` table is supposed to contain 1 record per server per day.
 This is not always the case: ~2% of server IDs have multiple rows per day.
 To select a single record per production server we must:

 * Identify the row per production server containing the maximum number of active users on the given date.
   * If the maximum number of active users = 0 then we select the most recently logged row based on the "hour" field value.

-## TEDAU
+### TEDAU

 TEDAU stands for _Telemetry-Enabled Daily Active Users_.
 It is a metric that takes the rolling 7-day average of the sum of all "Active Users" logged by [telemetry-enabled production servers](metrics-definitions.md#tedas) on a given date.
 The TEDAU calculation sums the active\_user\_count column in the Mattermost.server\_daily\_details table, and then averages that value over the last 7 days.